willuhmjs/pi-anywhere/README.md

 **pi-anywhere** is licensed under the [MIT License](https://github.com/willuhm-js/pi-anywhere/blob/master/LICENSE)

 ## Additional Note(s)
+* This application uses `discord.js@11.5.3`.
+This package is currently deprecated but used by this application to allow usage on Raspberry Pi 0 devices.

 * This application searches for a channel named "console" in your Discord server, please ensure that one exists.

 * Please only add this bot to one server to avoid error.